 Still acclimatizing for Machu Picchu, we spent the day exploring the so-called “Sacred Valley,” so-called because according to our guide this is a recent name, created for touristic purposes.
-Oh well, still a lovely, extraordinary place and the centre of the Inca Empire.
+Nonetheless a lovely, extraordinary place and once the centre of the Inca Empire.

 First stop was Awana Kancha Living Museum of the Andes which features llamas and alpacas — marvelous animals — plus artisans showing off their weaving and woodworking skills.
-Peruvians have worked hard to maintain traditional skills and it’s worth a visit.
+Peruvians work hard to maintain traditional skills and it’s worth a visit.
 Here’s a foot-powered wood lathe:

 It was off to Mirador Taray, a scenic turnout overlooking the Sacred Valley and Río Urubamba.
 This was the centre of the Inca Empire and is a fertile agricultural zone.